Tuberville releasing hold on hundreds of military promotions

-A hold will remain in place for the roughly ten nominations for 4-star generals and officers.
+A hold will remain in place for the roughly 10 nominations for 4-star generals and officers.

 “I am not going to hold the promotions of these people any longer.
 We just released them,” Tuberville told reporters after informing Senate Republicans of his decision.

-At issue was a Pentagon policy, enacted last year, that was put into place last year allowing service members to be reimbursed for travel to receive abortion care.
-In total, the holds lasted nearly 10 months and became a thorn in the side of the Senate GOP conference, with many hesitant to choose between the military and pro-life issues.
+At issue was a Pentagon policy enacted last year allowing service members to be reimbursed for travel to receive abortion care.
+In total, the holds lasted nearly 10 months and became a thorn in the side of the Senate GOP conference, with many members hesitant to choose between the military and taking an anti-abortion stand.

 The pressure on Tuberville to alter his tactics only increased as Senate Democrats planned to hold a vote in the coming weeks that would temporarily change the rules of the upper chamber in order to advance the more than 400 nominees that were being affected.

 The Alabama Republican’s military roadblock prompted Senate leaders to take individual action on a number of top military posts in recent months.
-On top of Charles C.Q.
-Brown’s nomination to take over as Chairman of the Joint Chiefs, the upper chamber also held one-off votes on the Marine Corps commandant, Army chief of staff, chief of Naval operations, Air Force chief of staff and the Marine Corps’ second-in-command.
+In addition to CQ Brown Jr.’s nomination to take over as chairman of the Joint Chiefs of Staff, the upper chamber also held one-off votes on the Marine Corps commandant, Army chief of staff, chief of Naval operations, Air Force chief of staff and the Marine Corps’s second-in-command.

 According to Tuberville and Sullivan, only roughly 10 nominees will remain subject to his holds, all of whom are set to become 4-star generals.
-Tuberville cited the need to vet the top officials for keeping it in place for those individuals, who could also receive individual votes.
+Tuberville cited the need to vet the top officials for keeping the hold place for those individuals, who could also receive individual votes.

 While many Senate Republicans were displeased with Tuberville’s tactics throughout the past 10 months, they were equally upset with the possibility of a vote to change the Senate’s rules in the coming weeks.